kmorrell27/UpperCrustCatering/_menus/hors-doeuvres.md

 headline: "Hors d'oeuvres & Party Platters"
 ---

 Party Platters are artfully arranged on black lacquer trays for an elegant presentation, appropriate for any occasion.
-Each platter serves 20.

 Cool & Refreshing |
 -------------| --------
 Assorted Cheese Tray with Crackers ~Small with 60 pieces ~ Large with 120 pieces | $30/$55
-Cheese & Sausage Tray with Crackers ~Small with 60 pieces ~ Large with 120 pieces | $35/$65
+Cheese & Sausage Tray with Crackers ~Small with 60 pieces ~ Large with 120 pieces | $35/$70
 Fresh Vegetable Crudités ~ Small serves 14-20 ~ Large serves 25-30 | $30/45
 Bruschetta with Garlic Toast Points (60 pcs) | $33
 Assorted Finger Sandwiches ~Small with 30 pcs ~ Large with 60 pcs | $35/$67